|Day Use:||Year Round|

 When the reservation system changed to the one day window (make a reservation today for tomorrow) that means somebody must check reservations everyday.
 A small park like Deschutes does not have enough employees from Nov. - April to check reservations daily.

 No. The horse trail use is by reservation only from March 1 until June 30.
-Horse Permits are available through The Oregon State Parks online store: https://store.oregonstateparks.org/ under "Tours/Events" and there is a reservation fee of $8 per horse.
+Horse Permits are available through the Oregon State Parks online store: https://store.oregonstateparks.org/ under "Tours/Events" and there is a reservation fee of $8 per horse.
 The trail is 22 miles round trip and open for use during daylight hours only.
 Overnight camping with horses is not permitted along the trail or at Deschutes State Park.

 Day use/Special Events